Welcome to cargo-mutants

 steps:

-- uses: actions/checkout@v2
+- uses: actions/checkout@v4

-- uses: actions-rs/toolchain@v1
+- uses: taiki-e/install-action@v2

 with:

-run: cargo mutants -- --all-features
+- run: cargo mutants -vV --in-place

 with:

-name: mutation-report
+name: mutants-out

 path: mutants.out